silksil/NOTES-CHEATSHEET/client/react/middleware.md

  , document.querySelector('.container'));
 ```
 #### Example
 One way the middleware is helpfull is when we use axios to fetch some data.
-Axios returns a promise, and instead unwrapping the promise we can include the request in the payload.
+Axios returns a promise, and instead of unwrapping the promise we can include the whole promise in the payload.
 ```jsx
 export function fetchWeather(city) {